einschmidt/hassio-addons/caddy-2/DOCS.md

 Defines the upstream address for the reverse proxy.
 For most cases, `localhost` should be fine.

+If you want to target an ipv4 or ipv6 address directly, you can use `127.0.0.1` or `::1` respectively.

 **Note**: This option will be used only for the default reverse proxy config, which applies when Caddy doesn't find any `Caddyfile` at `config_path`.